Communist Party of Quebec: Origins

-Repression and resistance, 1930s–1950s
+Repression and resistance

 During the Depression the CPC in Montreal was one of the few radical and active organizations on the left, despite being banned.
 In 1934, when leader Paul Delisle died, the party held a "red" funeral in Montreal and attracted a crowd.
 Mass meetings were an important activity for the party.
 The CPC organized an assembly of the League against War and Fascism in Montreal, when 600 people came out to hear Lilian Mendelssohn, Joe Wallace, Fred Rose, Maurice Armstrong and a young student who had just returned from France – Stanley Bréhaut Ryerson.
 In another documented rally, as many as 4,000 people gathered at St. Jacques Market to hear Joe Wallace, John Boychuk, Becky Buhay, Paul and Tom McEwen and were brutally dispersed by police.

 Growing in stature, the party made its journal Clarté into a weekly (it was published until 1939).
-Leader Evariste Dube visited the USSR on a special party delegation, as did radical medic Norman Bethune with a group of progressive Canadian doctors.
+Leader Évariste Dubé visited the USSR on a special party delegation, as did radical medic Norman Bethune with a group of progressive Canadian doctors.
 On his return, Bethune joined the Communist Party.
 Bethune became one of the most famous Canadians internationally, and the most well-known member of the CPC.
 His decision to join the party was shaped not just be what he saw in the Soviet Union, but also communist participation in the workplaces and communities of Montreal.

 For example, the party created unemployed clubs and focused on labour organizing.
 S. Larkin, J. Bedard, C. A. Perry, L. Dufour and Ms. Lebrun helped build various clubs and groups of factory workers like the United Lorimier Unemployed League St. Henri.
 Labour demands were also front-and-centre in October 1935 when the CPC, now de-criminalized and able to operate legally, ran in the federal election: leader Fred Rose got 3378 votes in Montreal-Cartier, while CA Perry got 1,012 in Saint-Denis.

 A following year the young radical Stanley Bréhaut Ryerson was elected secretary of the Communist Party in Quebec.
 Ryerson's leadership came at a time when the party was shifting its approach much more towards the united front.
-By 1936 Lucien Dufour, President of the Front Populaire, reported that 56 organizations were part in Quebec with their central theme as organizing the struggles of the unemployed.
+By 1936, Lucien Dufour, President of the Front Populaire, reported that 56 organizations were part in Quebec with their central theme as organizing the struggles of the unemployed.